 Whip It, Whip It Good.

-During the Song Dynasty, Cooked tea evolved into Whipped tea, in which tea was whipped by hand until tiny bubbles formed into a head of foam.
+During the Song Dynasty, Cooked tea evolved into Whipped tea — Dian Cha 点茶, in which tea was whipped by hand until tiny bubbles formed into a head of foam.
 Thus, a tea latte without milk was born!
 (Hello Starbucks.)
+This is the direct ancestor of Matcha.

-Today, this Song custom still thrives in Wuyi Shan as tea battles are held annually in November.
+Today, this Song custom still thrives in Wuyi Shan 武夷山, where tea battles are held annually in November.
+Trace the full arc in our history of tea timeline.

 Stage 4.
 Steeped Tea